API reference

 Asynchronous requests

-Some requests to the Hotpot API are queued for delivery instead of immediately being sent out to facilitate retries in the case of network interruption.
-When you issue a request to one of the asynchronous endpoints of the Hotpot API, the response you get will be structured like this:
+Some requests to the Hotpot API are queued for delivery instead of immediately sent.
+This approach facilitates retries in the case of network interruption.
+When you issue a request to an asynchronous endpoint, the response you get is structured like:

 {